 Field Description Name Name for this asset strip assembly.

-Field Description Number of rack units Total of available tag ports on this asset strip assembly.
-For all AMS2 asset strips, and those AMS asset strips with the suffix "G3" on its hardware label, the number of its tag ports (rack units), are automatically detected.
-For old AMS "non-G3" asset strips, you must manually set the number of rack units.
-Numbering The rack unit numbering method in a rack/cabinet. mode • Top-Down : The numbering starts from the highest rack unit of a rack/cabinet.
-Bottom-Up: The numbering starts from the lowest rack unit of a rack/cabinet.
-Numbering The start number in the rack unit numbering. offset For example, if this value is set to 3, then the first number is 3, the second number is 4, and so on.
-Orientation The asset strip's orientation by indicating the location of its RJ-45 connector.
-Top Connector: The RJ-45 connector is located on the top.
-Bottom Connector: The RJ-45 connector is located on the bottom.
-Asset strips can detect their strip orientation and show it in this field.
-You need to adjust this value only when your asset strips are the oldest ones without tilt sensors implemented.
+Number of rack units The number of rack units is auto-detected for all supported AMS, the input field is always disabled.
+Numbering mode The rack unit numbering method in a rack/cabinet. • Top-Down : The numbering starts from the highest rack unit of a rack/cabinet. • Bottom-Up : The numbering starts from the lowest rack unit of a rack/cabinet.
+Numbering offset The start number in the rack unit numbering.
+For example, if this value is set to 3, then the first number is 3, the second number is 4, and so on.
 Color with connected tag Click this field to determine the LED color denoting the presence of an asset tag.
 Default is green.
-Color without connected tag Click this field to determine the LED color denoting the absence of an asset tag.
-Default is red.
+Color without connected tag Click this field to determine the LED color denoting the absence of an asset tag. • Default is red.